 We have already seen the answer from Genesis: man is not good.
 As the Scripture states, “God made man upright, but they have sought out many schemes” (Ecclesiastes 7:29).
-When we correctly understand the nature of humanity, we can see the problem with saying, “good people.”
+When we correctly understand the nature of humanity, we can see the problem with calling people “good.”
 In regard to both questions, the problem is that these people don’t understand the perfect character of God, which brings about another question:

 God is good—what does that mean?

 Also, God is not pleased with the effects of sin, pain, and death in the world.
-Scripture states, “He does not afflict willingly, nor grieve the children of men” (Lamentations 3:33), and that He even has “no pleasure in the death of the wicked” (Ezekiel 33:11).
+Scripture states, “he does not afflict from his heart or grieve the children of men” (Lamentations 3:33), and that he even has “no pleasure in the death of the wicked” (Ezekiel 33:11).
 These evils were brought into the world as a result of human sin.
-Ultimately, God plans to “make all things new” (Revelation 21:5), which will remove the effects of the Curse and even destroy death itself (1 Corinthians 15:26).
+Ultimately, God plans to “make all things new” (Revelation 21:5, NKJV), which will remove the effects of the Curse and even destroy death itself (1 Corinthians 15:26).

 Where does that leave us?

-For You are not a God who takes pleasure in wickedness, nor shall evil dwell with You.
-The boastful shall not stand in Your sight; you hate all workers of iniquity.
-You shall destroy those who speak falsehood; the Lord abhors the bloodthirsty and deceitful man. . . .
-For there is no faithfulness in their mouth; their inward part is destruction; their throat is an open tomb; they flatter with their tongue.
+For you are not a God who delights in wickedness; evil may not dwell with you.
+The boastful shall not stand before your eyes; you hate all evildoers.
+You destroy those who speak lies; the Lord abhors the bloodthirsty and deceitful man. . . .
+For there is no truth in their mouth; their inmost self is destruction; their throat is an open grave; they flatter with their tongue.
 (Psalm 5:4–6, 9)

-Now think about how many times you have boasted, lied, or been unfaithful.
-These are things God hates, because He is perfectly good and cannot ignore sin.
+Now think about how many times you have boasted, lied, or been unfaithful to God.
+These are things God hates, because he is perfectly good and cannot ignore sin.
 Sin means to “miss the mark,” and Scripture tells us that “all have sinned and fall short of the glory of God” (Romans 3:23).
-None of us can attain to God’s standard, because He measures us against Himself—the ultimate standard of good (1 Peter 1:16).
+None of us can attain to God’s standard, because he measures us against himself—the ultimate standard of good (1 Peter 1:16).

-Pronounce them guilty, O God!
-Let them fall by their own counsels; cast them out in the multitude of their transgressions, for they have rebelled against You.
+Make them bear their guilt, O God; let them fall by their own counsels; because of the abundance of their transgressions cast them out, for they have rebelled against you.
 (Psalm 5:10)